UKFELs/puffinDocs/overview.md

 There are a number of different modes in Puffin which can be utilized to quickly test ideas without resorting to throwing a full 3D run on a cluster.

+## Equations

+The FEL equations which Puffin solves are in the radiation frame scaled to the FEL characteristic 'cooperation length'.

 ## Dimensionality

 Puffin can be run in 1D or 3D mode.
 It is important to note that the approximations which Puffin is absent of in relation to other FEL codes are essentially '1D' approximations, meaning that in many cases fundamental deviations from 'usual' codes and theory can be shown in 1D.